nicolelink33/Vancouver_Crime_Predictor/README.md

 ## Report

-The complete analysis is available in the Jupyter notebook `proj.ipynb` in this repository.
+The complete analysis is available in the Jupyter notebook `vancouver_crime_predictor.ipynb` in this repository.
 The notebook includes:
 - Data loading and preprocessing
 - Exploratory data analysis with visualizations
 - Feature engineering and model training